ms-jpq/isomorphic_copy/README.md

 `export PATH="$XDG_CONFIG_HOME/isomorphic-copy/bin:$PATH"` in your `bash/zshrc` file.

+You need to do this on both local and remote.
 --

 **Automatically** most applications that use `xclip`, `wl-clipboard`, `pbcopy` and so forth will use `isomorphic-copy` with zero setup.